Our purpose is to be the best Christian preparatory school.

 Students who are absent from classes due to illnesses will continue to receive services from the school in the form of homework assignments and faculty contact.
 In light of these services, no refund in cash or credit is given for such absences.

 If a student withdrawals during the school year, we will follow the registration contract that parents signed at the time of registration.
-The contract is submitted with the understanding that it is for the full nine month school term, with the total term payment obligated by the undersigned.
+The contract is submitted with the understanding that it is for the full school term, with the total term payment obligated by the undersigned.
 Release from payment due to withdrawal will be subject to Board action.
 All accounts must be paid in full before any students records will be released to another school.
 FHBA reserves the right to terminate this contract at any time by waiver of the remaining tuition due.

 TRANSFER OF NEW STUDENTS

 Incoming first grade students and above must participate in a screening evaluation administered by the school’s principal.
 Fredonia Hill Baptist Academy provides a somewhat more advanced curriculum than is typically obtained in the public sector.
 Parents must also provide report cards and achievement test scores from previous years.
 All children in grades one and above will be given the Stanford Achievement Test in the spring.
-This is a group test.
 Test results are helpful to the teachers in planning the instructional program for the following school year.
 These test results are discussed with the parents at the spring conferences.

 STUDENT PROMOTION GUIDELINES